Mushroom goat cheese toasts are elegant appetizers; if you are inclined, you can also serve them as a first course.

 Shallots: The perfect pairing to mushrooms.
 Close in flavor to the onion, garlic, and chives, adding an extra layer of flavor to this dish.
 Select shallots that are small and tight with the skin perfectly attached.

 Thyme: Fresh thyme is always best.

-Chives: long strands that need a quick washing and drying, and you can either slice them thin with a knife or, better yet, herb scissors.
+Chives: long strands that need a quick washing and drying, and you can slice them thin with a knife or, better yet, herb scissors.
 The chives add a light sharpness to the goat cheese.

 Fleur de sel – Sea salt: hand harvested from seawater, they are the perfect finishing salt that enhances the taste of all your food.
 Even used in desserts.
 A little bit goes a long way.

 Unsalted butter: Best for all cooking purposes.
 Always use unsalted unless specified in the recipe.